Menu

 Visitors to Oxford can take a walking tour of the university's historic buildings and picturesque campuses, which include the famous Radcliffe Camera library, the Bodleian Library, and the stunning Christ Church College.
 The city is also home to a number of world-class museums, including the Ashmolean Museum, which houses an impressive collection of art and artifacts from around the world.

 Oxford is also known for its lively cultural scene, with a variety of theaters, music venues, and festivals taking place throughout the year.
-The city's historic Covered Market is a popular destination for foodies, offering a range of delicious local produce and specialty foods.
+The city's historic Covered Market is a popular destination for foodies, offering a range of delicious local produce and specialty British foods & dishes.

 For those interested in literature, Oxford is the birthplace of some of the world's most famous writers, including J.R.R.
 Tolkien, C.S.
 Lewis, and Lewis Carroll.
 Visitors can explore the locations that inspired their works, such as the Eagle and Child pub, where Tolkien and Lewis used to meet to discuss their writing.